Quantum gradient descent for linear systems and least squares: Introduction

-Without loss of generality we assume that the initial pont has unit norm, i.e. $\norm{r_0}=1$.

-\paragraph{A quantum gradient descent algorithm with affine updates} We are now ready to explain the main ideas of the quantum algorithm for performing the above iterative method.
-Let us make things simpler for this exposition by looking at the case where we take $r_0=0$ and $\alpha=1$, meaning we just want to output the state $\ket{\theta_\tau} = \sum_t r_t$.
-We only make this assumption here for conveying clearly the main ideas and not in the rest of the paper where we address the most general case.
+{\it A quantum gradient descent algorithm with affine updates.} Let us make things simpler for this exposition by looking at the case where we take $r_0=0$ and $\alpha=1$, meaning that we want to output the unnormalized state $\ket{\theta_\tau}=\sum_t r_t$.
+We only make this assumption here for conveying the main ideas and not in the proofs where we address the most general case.

 Imagine that there was a procedure that performs the following mapping perfectly